 Prince Rupert Harbour can be subject to extreme gusts of wind from the mountain slopes during SE gales, which are prevalent during the autumn and winter months.
-Refer to Winter Anchorage Policy in section 7.14.

 Weather limits for port operations are listed in the specific terminal Port Sections Guide.